 Freshman Admission for Veteran and Dependent Students

-Admission offices at the 23 campuses use three factors to determine eligibility:
+Admission offices at the 23 campuses use three factors to determine admissibility for first-time freshmen:

 - Specific high school courses